Why Royal Caribbean's major change is stirring debate

 The Oasis Class is best for guests who view the cruise ship as the destination, and they offer something for every type of cruiser.

 Many guests book a cruise on an Oasis Class ship due to the sheer range of options available.
-With the amount of entertainment, organized activities, and dining venues onboard, there is little chance guests will ever get bored on an Oasis Class ship.
+With the amount of entertainment, organized activities, and dining venues onboard, there is a little chance guests will ever get bored on an Oasis Class ship.

 Those looking for a quiet experience onboard will find plenty of options, too, whether spending the afternoon reading a book in Central Park or relaxing in the Solarium.